Abu Trica Arrest: Oliver Barker-Vormawor Ready To Fight Extradition if US Won’t Bring Ken Ofori-Atta

 Just like other Ghanaians recently indicted for similar offences like Kofi Boat, Abu Trica is expected to be extradited to the US for prosecution.

-Reacting to the development, Oliver Barker-Vomawor noted that he was willing to fight against the extradition of Abu Trica to the US.
+Reacting to the development, Oliver Barker-Vormawor noted that he was willing to fight against the extradition of Abu Trica to the US.

-For him, it would not be a fair deal between the US and Ghana if Abu Trica is extradited while former Finance Minister Ken Ofori-Atta is still in the US and refusing to come home to face prosecution.
+For him, it would not be a fair deal between the US and Ghana if Abu Trica is extradited while former Finance Minister Ken Ofori-Atta is in the US and has not been extradited to face prosecution over the SML deal.

 Taking to his Facebook page, Barker-Vomawor stated: